- Search The Registry

 - My Account

-This date marks the birth in 1829 of John Mercer Langston, an African American abolitionist, attorney, educator, and political activist.
+This date marks the birth in 1829 of John Langston, a Black abolitionist, attorney, educator, and political activist.

-Langston was born free to a white plantation owner John Quarles and Lucy Jane Langston, a slave.
+John Mercer Langston was born free to a white plantation owner John Quarles and Lucy Jane Langston, a slave.
 He was the youngest of four children.
-His older brother, Charles Henry, became noted abolitionist Charles Henry Langston, and John was the great-uncle of renowned poet Langston Hughes.
+His older brother, Charles Henry, became noted abolitionist Charles Henry Langston, and John was the great-uncle of poet Langston Hughes.

 When he was 4, both his parents died and he went with a family friend to Oberlin, Ohio.
 At the age of 14, Langston enrolled in the Preparatory Department at Oberlin College.
 He enrolled in the graduate program in Theology at Oberlin in preparation for later legal study.
 Although he obtained a Master's degree, he was denied entry to law school, and he read law under a lawyer in Elyria.
 He was the first Black lawyer in Ohio admitted to the bar, in 1854.